ianlucas/cs2-inventory-simulator-plugin/README.md

 ### Commands?

-Not right now.
-I'm planning on adding a command for refreshing the inventory, but it's not really high priority for me as I'm going to use this on competitive matches, and I don't want players messing with skins mid-game, so right now the skins are only fetched when the player connects to the server.
+Not at the moment.
+I'm considering adding a command for refreshing the inventory, but it's not high priority for me.
+Since I'll be using this during competitive matches, I don't want players to be able to change skins mid-game.
+Currently, skins are only fetched when a player connects to the server.

 ### Known Issues

-* MVP theme not playing for music kits.
+* MVP theme does not play for music kits.

 ## See also